Skip to content

 Feature-oriented data

-• The main limitation of the vectorbtpro's data class was that it could only store data in a symbol-oriented format, which means features such as OHLC had to be put into a single DataFrame beforehand.
-This appears a bit counterproductive as in vectorbtpro we mainly work on these features separately.
-For example, when we call data.close, vectorbtpro actually searches for "close" columns across all symbols, extracts them, and then concatenates them into another DataFrame.
-Thus, the data class has been redesigned to natively store feature-oriented data as well!
+• The main limitation of VBT's data class was that it could only store data in a symbol-oriented format.
+This meant features such as OHLC had to be combined into a single DataFrame beforehand.
+This approach can be somewhat counterproductive, as in VBT, we typically work with these features separately.
+For example, when calling data.close, VBT scans for "close" columns across all symbols, extracts them, and concatenates them into another DataFrame.
+To address this, the data class has been redesigned to natively support storing feature-oriented data as well.

 Create a feature-oriented data instance from various portfolio time series